SenanS/Technical-Blog/_posts/2023-08-23-Sensor-Fusion-Vehicle-Localisation-and-Tracking.md

+---
+layout: post
-<h2>Exploring Sensor Fusion in Vehicle Localisation and Tracking</h2>
+title: "Exploring Sensor Fusion in Vehicle Localisation and Tracking"
+subtitle:
+---

 <p>
 Within this blog we'll explore an application of sensor fusion in vehicle localisation and tracking.
 It'll walk through the key concepts, methods, and reasoning behind the project.